Mel Lopez

-Gemiliano "Mel" Campos Lopez Jr. (September 1, 1935 – January 1, 2017) was a Filipino politician who served as the 20th and 22nd Mayor of Manila from 1986 to 1987 and 1988 to 1992 and an assemblyman of the Batasang Pambansa of the Philippines from 1984 to 1986.
-He was also a former chairman of the Philippine Sports Commission.
+Gemiliano "Mel" Campos Lopez Jr. (September 1, 1935 – January 1, 2017) was a Filipino politician who served as the 20th and 22nd Mayor of Manila from 1988 to 1992 and as - Mayor of Manila from 1986 to 1987 and an assemblyman of the Batasang Pambansa of the Philippines from 1984 to 1986.
+He was also a former chairman of the Philippine Sports Commission from 1993 to 1996 and the Philippine National Oil Corporation from 2010 until his death in 2017.

 Early life and education

 Mel Lopez was born in Manila on September 1, 1935 to Carmen Campos of Bulacan and Lt.
 Col. Gemiliano López Sr. of Manila.
 He is also the grandson of Honorio Lopez, writer and revolutionary during the Spanish Revolution.
+He was raised in the district of Tondo.

 He graduated from the Jose Rizal University (formerly Jose Rizal College) with a degree in Bachelor of Science in Commercial Science.
 He also played swimming, boxing and basketball in the NCAA for the JRU Heavy Bombers.

 Personal life

 He was married to Concepcion Tantoco, a Filipina businesswoman and entrepreneur.
 They were married for over fifty years and have nine children, over thirty grandchildren, and two great-grandchildren.